reasv/mitsuba/readme.md

 # Mitsuba
 Mitsuba is a lightweight 4chan board archiver written in Rust.
 It continuously monitors a set of 4chan boards, fetches new posts, thumbnails, and optionally full images, and makes them available through an imageboard web UI as well as a read-only JSON API that is compatible with 4chan's [official API](https://github.com/4chan/4chan-API).

 Mitsuba's main goal is to be very lightweight in terms of CPU and memory usage, and Rust helps accomplish this goal.
-Mitsuba is designed to be easy to deploy and doesn't currently have any runtime dependencies besides Postgresql and the related libraries.
+Mitsuba is designed to be easy to deploy and doesn't currently have any runtime dependencies besides needing a Postgresql database.

 The intended usage is self-hosting an archive on a low budget, however the Actix based web UI and API are quite performant, and should be capable of scaling to any amount of readers, with much lower resource consumption compared to competing frameworks in other languages, and without the possible latency spikes caused by garbage collection.